DavidLineman/design-request-app/README.md

 - Finish Devise Setup X
 - Create Users for devise X
 - Add Bootstrap X
--Set Up Form for new device requests
+- Set Up Form for new device requests
+- Link to Log in